padalarohit12/experiment-7-Create-scalable-simulations/README.md

-# Experiment-5-Creation-of-two-datacenters-with-one-host-each-and-run-two-cloudlets-on-them.-

----
+ #  EXPERIMENT 7 CloudSim Multi-Datacenter Simulation

 ## Overview
-This project demonstrates a CloudSim 3.0.3 simulation where two users submit cloudlets that are executed across two separate datacenters.
+This project demonstrates a **CloudSim 3.0.3 simulation** where two users submit cloudlets that are executed across **two separate datacenters**.
 Each datacenter contains one host, and tasks are scheduled through a broker that distributes workloads to virtual machines.

-This experiment illustrates multi-datacenter architecture, user-level task scheduling, and distributed cloud execution behavior.
+This experiment illustrates **multi-datacenter architecture, user-level task scheduling, and distributed cloud execution behavior**.

 ---

 ## Aim
-To create two datacenters with one host each and execute cloudlets from two users to analyze distributed execution behavior.
+To create **two datacenters with one host each** and execute cloudlets from **two users** to analyze distributed execution behavior.

 ---